 Cars and factories produce more carbon dioxide (CO2) every year.

 Between 1880 and 2012, the average temperature of the Earth increased by almost 1° Celsius.
 That small change it has caused our oceans to heat up, snow and ice to melt, and sea levels to rise.
 It has also affected the weather.

-What are grown-ups promising to do about climate change?
+What are grown-ups doing about it?